RojeshDhakal/Customer-Churn/README.md

 - Replaced 'No internet service' and 'No phone service' with 'No' in service-related columns.
 - Encoded categorical variables ('MultipleLines', 'OnlineSecurity', 'OnlineBackup', 'DeviceProtection', 'TechSupport', 'StreamingTV', 'StreamingMovies') to binary format.

 ## One-Hot Encoding:

--Applied one-hot encoding to 'InternetService', 'Contract', and 'PaymentMethod' columns to prepare categorical data for machine learning models.
+- Applied one-hot encoding to 'InternetService', 'Contract', and 'PaymentMethod' columns to prepare categorical data for machine learning models.

 # Insights: